Nevile Henderson: Ambassador to France and Yugoslavia

 Henderson served as an envoy to France in 1928 to 1929 and as Envoy Extraordinary and Minister Plenipotentiary to the Kingdom of Yugoslavia between 1929 and 1935.
 He did not want the latter post, whose British legation was considered to be an unglamorous post, compared to the "grand embassies" in Paris, Berlin, Rome, Moscow, Vienna, Madrid and Washington.
 He had been lobbying for a major post in the Paris embassy and, expecting to move back to Paris soon, continued to pay the rent for his apartment there for some time after moving to Belgrade.
 During his time in Belgrade, Henderson became a very close friend of King Alexander I of Yugoslavia, who shared his love of hunting and guns.
 In January 1929, having been a constitutional monarch, Alexander had staged a self-coup, abolished democracy and made himself the dictator of Yugoslavia.
-Henderson had a strong tendency towards hero worship and found in Alexander a hero worthy of his admiration who could do no wrong.
-Henderson's dispatches from Belgrade took on a notably pro-Yugoslav tone.
+Following these events, Henderson's dispatches from Belgrade took on a notably pro-Yugoslav tone.
 His friendship with Alexander notably increased British influence in Yugoslavia, which first brought him attention in the Foreign Office.

 As would be the case during his time in Berlin, Henderson took exception to any negative remark in the British press about Yugoslavia and wrote to the Foreign Office to ask if anything could be done to silence such criticism.
-After Alexander's assassination in Marseilles, France, in October 1934, Henderson wrote: "I felt more emotion at King Alexander's funeral than I felt at any other except my mother's".
+After Alexander's assassination in Marseille, France, in October 1934, Henderson wrote: "I felt more emotion at King Alexander's funeral than I felt at any other except my mother's".
 Henderson wrote to a friend in Britain in 1935: "My sixth winter in the Belgrade trenches is the worst of all.
 The zest has gone out of it with King Alexander gone.
 It interested me enormously to play Stockmar to his Albert and that made all the difference".
 Henderson was also in close confidence with Prince Paul, the regent of Yugoslavia on behalf of Alexander's son, Peter II, who was only a boy.
-In January 1935, the Permanent Undersecretary at the Foreign Office, Sir Robert "Van" Vansittart sharply rebuked him for a letter he had written to Paul in which Henderson strongly supported Yugoslavia's complaints against Italy.
+In January 1935, the Permanent Under-Secretary at the Foreign Office, Sir Robert "Van" Vansittart sharply rebuked him for a letter he had written to Paul in which Henderson strongly supported Yugoslavia's complaints against Italy.
 Vansittart complained particularly about Henderson's claim that the Italian government supported Croat and Macedonian separatist terrorists and that Italy had been involved in Alexander's assassination: "Are we convinced of this and do we wish Prince Paul to think that we are convinced of it".